Both In-Person and Live Stream Worship are now being offered.

-Ben Slaton, Church Council Vice-Chair/Covid Task Force Leader
+Jeff Caldwell, Church Council Chair/Ben Slaton, Covid Task Force Leader

-- Mindful of CDC and Indiana’s “Back on Track” guidelines, persons age 65 and over, and those with compromised health situations are encouraged to continue to worship via Live Stream.
+- Mindful of CDC and Indiana’s “Back on Track” guidelines, the elderly and those with compromised health situations are encouraged to continue to worship via Live Stream.

 - Please enter and exit the building by the main entrances (circle drive or kitchen door) to help us maintain traffic flow and continue to keep surfaces clean and sanitized.
 Upon entry, please proceed to a worship seating area (sanctuary, chapel or fellowship hall) to avoid congregating with others.

 - All present will be asked to wear a mask or face covering.
 (Masks will be made available to those who do not have one.)

 - Persons will be seated by ushers, safely distanced, in the Sanctuary, Chapel or Fellowship Hall.
 Household groups may sit together.
 A live feed of the service will be broadcast in the Chapel & Fellowship Hall.

 - Ushers will dismiss seating areas to avoid congregating.

 - Families are asked to keep children with them in worship.
 There will be no children’s programming or second hour classes.
 Childcare for infants and preschoolers will be available.

 - Coffee bar, Coffee Fellowship, Candy dishes and food receptions will be suspended at present.